ricecake88/ricecake88.github.io/_posts/2018-06-01-trials_and_tribulations_-_cli_gem_project.markdown

 end
 ```

-Instead of the expected order of :
+However, instead of the expected order of :
 ```
 <Movie Object #id1
 @name="Sleepless in Seattle"